Brian-Fairbanks/Daily_Planner/README.md

 ```
 GIVEN I am using a daily planner to create a schedule

 WHEN I open the planner
-THEN the current day is displayed at the top of the calendar
+THEN the current day is displayed at the top of the calendar using moments.

 WHEN I scroll down
 THEN I am presented with timeblocks for standard business hours
 WHEN I view the timeblocks for that day